datacosmos-br/dc-api-x/docs/03-architecture.md

 ## 7 ▸ Advanced Type Tricks

 * Use **ParamSpec** and **TypeVar** for generic hooks that preserve signatures.
-* Leverage `pydantic.TypeAdapter` to validate 3rd-party objects without copying.
+* Leverage `pydantic.TypeAdapter` from Pydantic V2.11 to validate 3rd-party objects without copying.
 * Adapters returning *lazy* generators should annotate `-> Iterable[T]` and keep pagination hidden.
 * Use PEP 585 built-in generic types over their `typing` counterparts: